Deluxe Paint: MS-DOS

-Deluxe Paint II for PC came out in 1988, requiring MS-DOS 2.0 and 640 kB of RAM.
-It supported CGA, EGA, MCGA, VGA, Hercules and Tandy IBM-compatible PC graphic cards.
+Deluxe Paint II for MS-DOS was released in 1988, It required MS-DOS 2.0 and 640 kB of RAM.
+It supports CGA, EGA, MCGA, VGA, Hercules and Tandy IBM PC-compatible graphic cards.

-Deluxe Paint II Enhanced was released in 1989, requiring MS-DOS 2.11 and 640 kB of RAM, and supporting resolutions up to 800x600 pixels with 256 colours.
+Deluxe Paint II Enhanced was released in 1989, requiring MS-DOS 2.11 and 640 kB of RAM.
+It supports resolutions up to 800x600 pixels with 256 colors.

-Deluxe Paint II Enhanced 2.0, released in 1994, was the most successful PC version, and was compatible with ZSoft's PC Paintbrush PCX image format file.
-The MS-DOS conversion was carried out by Brent Iverson and its enhanced features were by Steve Shaw.
-It supported the CGA, EGA, MCGA and VGA IBM-compatible PC graphic cards, the Hercules, Tandy and Amstrad proprietary video cards and the main of the first Super VGA video cards (manufacturer dependent) modes, enabling it to support up to 800×600 pixel screen resolution with 256 (from 262,144) colors and 1024×768 pixels with 16 colors.
+Deluxe Paint II Enhanced 2.0, released in 1994, was the most successful MS-DOS version, and was compatible with PC Paintbrush PCX image files.
+The MS-DOS conversion was done by Brent Iverson with the enhanced features by Steve Shaw.
+It supports CGA, EGA, MCGA, VGA, Hercules, Tandy, and Amstrad video cards, as well as early Super VGA video cards enabling it to support up to with 256 (from 262,144) colors and with 16 colors.

-The sister product Deluxe Paint Animation (only for 320×200 pixels and 256 colors) was widely used, especially in the videogame industry.
+The sister product Deluxe Paint Animation (only for 320×200 pixels and 256 colors) was widely used, especially in video game development.

 Atari ST

-Deluxe Paint ST was developed by ArtisTech Development, published by Electronic Arts, and was released in 1990, supporting features such as the STE 4096-color palette and animated graphics.
+Deluxe Paint ST was developed by ArtisTech Development, published by Electronic Arts, and was released in 1990.
+It supports the Atari STE 4096 color palette and animated graphics.

-Features advertised for the Atari ST version includes 3D perspective, design your own fonts, mirror symmetry, multi-color airbrushing & animations, printing up to poster size, split-screen magnification with variable zoom, and working on animations (including multiple animations).
+Features advertised for the Atari ST version include 3D perspective, design your own fonts, mirror symmetry, multi-color airbrushing & animations, printing up to poster size, split-screen magnification with variable zoom, and working on animations (including multiple animations).

 Workflow

-16-color image made with Deluxe Paint II for PC.
+16-color image made with Deluxe Paint II for MS-DOS.
 Dithering is used to reduce color banding.